 Does ArcGIS Data Interoperability contain all FME transformers?

 No. Not all transformers are included in the extension.
 For example, some transformers duplicate functionality already available in ArcGIS and aren’t included as part of the extension.
-These additional transformers become available when FME Desktop is added to ArcGIS Data Interoperability, which can be done through an upgrade (the ArcGIS Data Interop Edition) or with a full FME license (the Esri Edition).
+For all transformers, you’ll need to purchase a license of FME Desktop.

 How do the versions of ArcGIS Data Interoperability relate to FME versions?